-If at all possible, it’s ideal to start planning for the cost of orthodontic braces or other treatments a couple of years ahead of when you actually need to pay for it.
+If at all possible, it’s ideal to start planning for the cost of orthodontic braces or other treatments a couple of years ahead of when you actually need to pay for them.

 Just like planning for other significant expenses, such as a new car or kitchen renovation, planning ahead for orthodontic and dental treatments can help alleviate financial worries.